SiamHosenPg/jomuna_resort/README.md

-Jomuna Resort - Elegant Restaurant Landing Page
+Jomuna Resort - Experience Luxury & Comfort

-Jomuna Resort is a beautifully designed restaurant landing page built with HTML, CSS, and JavaScript, react js offering a seamless and engaging user experience.
-The website features a clean and modern design, highlighting the restaurant’s ambiance, menu, and special offers.
-With smooth animations, responsive navigation, and an intuitive layout, visitors can explore the resort’s services effortlessly.
-A dedicated contact section ensures easy reservations, making Jomuna Resort the perfect digital gateway for food lovers and travelers.
+Jomuna Resort is a beautifully designed, modern, and fully responsive website built with React.js and Tailwind CSS.
+It offers a seamless user experience with a sleek UI, ensuring easy navigation across all devices.

+✨ Key Features:

+Stunning and interactive design for an immersive experience.

+Fully responsive layout optimized for all screen sizes.

+Smooth animations and transitions for an elegant look.

+User-friendly interface with fast loading speed.

+Dynamic booking system for effortless reservations.

+Explore Jomuna Resort and indulge in the beauty of luxury and relaxation! 🌿🏝️